Cached User Profile

 }

-return s.repo.Find(ctx, id)
+return s.repository.Find(ctx, id)

-}Step 4: Wire The Repository And Cache
+}Step 4: Wire the Repository and Cache

-Open wire/inject_app_services.go.
+Open app/wire/inject_services_app.go.

 The service depends only on users.UserRepository.
 The provider composes the source repository with the cached repository.
 The cached repository depends on *cache.Cache, not a Redis, file, or memory driver.
 Driver choice stays in configuration.

-Update wire/inject_app_services.go so it includes:
+Update app/wire/inject_services_app.go so it includes:

 import (

-"github.com/goforj/cache"Step 5: Add Repository Providers
+"your/module/internal/caches"Step 5: Add Repository Providers

 Add the source repository, cached repository provider, and named cache provider.

-Update wire/inject_app_services.go so it includes:
+Update app/wire/inject_services_app.go so it includes:

 provideUserProfileCache,